 Won’t we lose our national identity with the Lisbon Treaty?

 No not at all.
 The motto of Europe – “United in diversity”, will truly take effect.
 Everyone is contributing to what the European Union looks like and this leads to a wider European identification.
 Culturally everyone has their own identity.
 Everyone is equal before the law.
+How would you comment on the increasing civil claims before the Court in Strasbourg by the people with disabilities and the pensioners?

 Maybe they know that when a civil suit starts there at one moment there will be a result.
 This is something that we can’t always see here.